CesarCGuzman/ITIS-4166-Project-2/README.md

 How to run:

-*Make sure you have nodeJS installed*
+*Make sure you have nodeJS installed, these instructions are intended for VScode*

 1) Command to install dependencies: